o-ran-sc/o-du-l2/docs/user-guide.rst

 -----------------------------------------

-This section describes the changes required in compilation and execution of O-DU High binaries to successfully integrate with Intel O-DU Low in timer mode.
+This section describes the changes required in compilation and execution of O-DU High binaries to successfully integrate with Intel O-DU Low in radio mode.

 I. Pre-requisites